 Noble’s 2005 show ‘Noodlemeister’ was filmed at the Edinburgh International Conference Centre but has yet to be released in any format.

-Earlier this year Ross toured Australia and the UK with his new show ‘Things’ and he is currently performing this show in the West End, London at the Apollo Theatre until 24 October 2009.
-Ticket information can be found on the Tour page.
+In 2009 Ross toured Australia and the UK with his new show ‘Things’ followed by a run in the West End, London at the Apollo Theatre.